 Growing up in New Zealand, it was common to go to parties where someone would have a guitar, and voice to sing along with.
 People used to tell me I had a good voice, which I never took much notice of.

 I started singing, writing lyrics, and playing guitar in 2000 at the age of 42.
 I play finger style-rhythm guitar, and over the years I have developed my own finger style weaved with rhythm.

 My father bought me a guitar when I was 9 years old.
 I only took interest in it for a couple of months, so it ended up being something he played.
-When my brother was visiting me in Australia, he bought himself a guitar, and on returning to New Zealand decided to leave it with me.
+When my brother was visiting me in Australia, they bought themselves a guitar, and on returning to New Zealand decided to leave it with me.
 It ended up in a cupboard only to be thrown out several years later, as the neck had warped badly beyond repair.

 In 2002 we moved from Daylesford to Melbourne where I began to write songs for my love is album.
 We started to record the songs for the album 2003.
 I hired some session musicians to accompany my songs.
 Patanjali recorded my voice and mixed and mastered the album.
 It was released into music stores in 2004.

 In 2006 we moved to Sydney.
 In 2012 Patanjali became interested in playing guitar and later went on to playing mandolin, and bass guitar.
 We then decided to form a folk duo called DevaKnighT, where I continued to write the lyrics and music.
 In 2013 Patanjali began to build a soundproof recording studio in our lounge room.
 In 2013 we recorded 4 studio quality recordings with video which was challenging, as we did the video at the same time as the studio recording.